Salsas

 Directions

 1. Remove the stems from the chiles.
-You can remove or leave the seeds — just handle them carefully.
+You can remove or leave the seeds.
+Just handle them carefully.

 3. Scoop in the avocado and blend again until smooth.
-Add more water as needed to reach your preferred consistency — it should be thick but blendable.
+Add more water as needed to reach your preferred consistency.
+It should be thick but blendable.

 Still hungry?